Qt Linguist Manual: Translators

 %i will always be replaced by the same text in the translation strings, regardless of where argument i appears in the argument sequence in the source string.

 The use of numbered arguments is often accompanied by the use of plurals in the source text.
 In many languages, the form of the text will depend on the value shown, and more than one translation is required.
 If the developers have marked up the source text in correct way, fields for each of the possible plural forms will be available in the translation area.
-(The Writing Source Code for Translation document contains details about this feature for developers.)
+For more information, see Writing Source Code for Translation.

 app_de.ts sets the target language to German, and